 Bottom line, if we were pushing freedom friendly fiscal, tax, monetary, energy, trade and foreign policy – immigration would not even be debated.
 It’s all about economics.
 It’s all about how central planning and government control has created an enormous problem that continues to consume us.

 I am neither naïve, nor stupid.
-I know those things aren’t going to come to fruition with the current crop of corporatists who run the show.
+I know those things will not to be solved with the current crop of corporatists who run the show.
 I know we have to deal with reality.
 I understand I may never see all of those things fixed.
 I know this is largely a fight for political positioning.
 I get it.

 Just know what the debate should really be about – economics.
 You fix the economic problems, and you don’t have an immigration problem.
 Amnesty didn’t solve anything when Reagan did it.
-Amnesty won’t make any difference this time either.
+Amnesty wouldn’t make any difference this time either.
+Strict immigration standards, deportations or a monstrous wall won’t solve the problems of fiscal insanity, crime or terrorist threats either.

-Whether it happens or doesn’t happen isn’t a motivator for me, because I know at the end of the day – this has nothing to do with immigration.
-It’s all about the economics.
-And until those economic problems are fixed, history will repeat itself again.
+At the end of the day – the current problems being discussed have nothing to do with immigration.
+Until the economic problems are fixed, history will repeat itself again.

 We are having the wrong debate.